Jesterhearts/tracing-rc/README.md

    (immutable or mutable).
 This drop _does not_ and _can not_ free the memory for the gc pointer, nor does it make the reference count or liveness inaccessible.
 The borrow check ensures that data isn't dropped out from underneath active borrows.
-5. After it has completed dropping of the inner data of dead values, the collector re-examines the list of dead values and checks their reference counts.
-Because gc pointers always decrement their refcount during drop, if the cycle was correctly cleaned up, the only remaining reference count will be the strong ref added by the collector itself.
-If the collector sees this, it knows that there is no way for safe code to still access the gc pointer and it can safely de-allocate it.
+5. After it has completed dropping of the inner data of dead values, the collector releases its strong/weak reference.
+If the cycle was broken, that reference will be the last remaining reference to the `Gc` value, and its memory will be cleaned up.
+If there are remaining references, its memory will be cleaned up when the oustanding references fall out of scope.

-   If the number of oustanding references has _not_ dropped to zero, the collector leaves the node marked `Dead`, indicating that its inner data has already been dropped, but that the gc pointer itself may still be reachable from safe code.
-Safe code is prevented from getting a reference to the data stored in a zombie pointer.
-When a zombie value's refcount reaches zero it is automatically de-allocated, as it is impossible for it to participate in any cycles once its inner data has been dropped.

 There are a decent number number of tests designed to exercise each of these scenarios included, and all of these tests pass miri (barring leaks for intentionally misbehaved code).